OpenJML/openjml.github.io/tutorial/Invariants.md

 {% include_relative MyBox.java %}
 ```

 This example shows part of a simple class that has a `size` property.
-The specification records that this size is always to be a non-negative integer.
+The specification records in its `invariant` clause that this `size` is always to be a non-negative integer.
 So the constructor makes sure that `size` is non-negative when a `MyBox` is created.
 In `doit()`, `size` is used to create an array.
 The call of
 `doit`() can assume that the invariants of `this` hold at the beginning of the call; consequently it does not need to check that `size` is non-negative before using its value as the length of the new array.